csc301-2023-fall/project-11-unicef-t/README.md

  --------------------------------------------------------------------------------
  --------------------------------------------------------------------------------
 ```
 It is fine to ignore it, but if you want to remove the warning, follow the instruction [HERE](https://superset.apache.org/docs/installation/configuring-superset/) to configure Apache Superset.
-It is also safe to ignore superset_node warnings when around the time it finishes building.
+It is also safe to ignore `superset_node` warnings around the time the subprocess finishes plugin building.

 Since Apache Superset is extremely tedious to set up either way, we have provided a `start_up` video under `/deliverables/D3` explaining how to launch Apache Superset using Docker after the inital Apache Superset Installation.